sugarcrm/thorn/Docs.md

 ### Creating Agents

 An Agent corresponds directly to a user that exists in the SugarCRM instance you are testing.
-That user *must* exist in the database before you attempt to create a user agent for it.
-You can use the [Thorn Fixtures API](#thorn::fixtures) to create any needed users.
+That user *must* be created by `Fixtures.create` before you attempt to create a user agent for it.
+Please refer to [Thorn Fixtures API](#thorn::fixtures) to create the needed users.

 User agents are created with `Agent.as`: